EssVisionAB/System.Linq.Dynamic.ApiFilter/README.md

 ```
 someurl/someresource?filter=.contacts.name~adam;.contacts.email~com
 ```
-The leading dot is mandatory before each searched attribute.
+The leading dot is mandatory before each search attribute.
 For clarity it can be good to use a prefix before the first dot, like attributes.someptoperty or x.somepropert, but thats up to the consuming part.

 The reason for using a leading dot and expecting a possible prefix is based on an earlier requirement and retained for future use of prefix categories.